ruddyj2/CPA-Exchequer-Data-Loader/README.md

 ### Usage

-1. Ensure all the necessary Python scripts are located in the `Final Scripts` directory.
+1. Ensure all the necessary Python scripts are located in the `TableScripts` directory.
 2. Run the main script to execute all data extraction scripts:

 ```sh